 The Company and Fulgent Pharma LLC, the Company's former subsidiary, are party to shared services arrangements where research and development and administrative services and office space and equipment are provided between the companies, on an arms-length basis.
 Ming Hsieh is the Manager and a member of Fulgent Pharma LLC.
-During the first quarter of 2021, the cost of research development services rendered by Fulgent Pharma LLC for the Company was \$108,000.
-Amounts for services performed by the Company for Fulgent Pharma LLC were not significant during the first quarters of 2021 and 2020.
-As of March 31, 2021, and December 31, 2020, \$494,000 and \$409,000, respectively, were owed to Fulgent Pharma LLC by the Company, which are included in accrued liabilities in the accompanying Condensed Consolidated Balance Sheets, in connection with these relationships.
+During the three and six months ended June 30, 2021, the cost of research development services rendered by Fulgent Pharma LLC for the Company was \$97,000 and \$205,000, respectively.
+The cost of research development services rendered by Fulgent Pharma LLC for the Company was not significant during the three and six months ended June 30, 2020.
+Amounts for services performed by the Company for Fulgent Pharma LLC were not significant during the three and six months ended June 31, 2021 and 2020.
+As of June 30, 2021, and December 31, 2020, \$574,000 and \$409,000, respectively, were owed to Fulgent Pharma LLC by the Company, which are included in due to related parties as a component in other current liabilities in the accompanying Condensed Consolidated Balance Sheets, in connection with these relationships.

 Note 14.
-Equity Method Investments
+Business Combination